John William III

 John William III, Duke of Saxe-Eisenach (17 October 1666 - 14 January 1729), was a duke of Saxe-Eisenach, and came from the Ernestine line of the House of Wettin.

 Life

 John William III was born in Friedewald, the third son of John George I, Duke of Saxe-Eisenach and Johannetta of Sayn-Wittgenstein.
 His twin brother, Maximilian, died at the age of two.

 He succeeded his brother John George II as duke of Saxe-Eisenach when he died childless in 1698.
 John William III was crowned duke of Saxe-Eisenach.

 Saxe-Eisenach experienced a cultural boon under his reign, which was in no small part due to the duke's court band, whose most prominent member was Georg Philipp Telemann.

 Family

-In Oranjewoud on 28 November 1690, John William married with Amalie (The Hague, 25 November 1655 - Allstedt, 16 February 1695), a daughter of William Frederick, Prince of Nassau-Dietz.
+In the Palace of Oranjewoud at Oranjewoud on 28 November 1690, John William married with Amalie (The Hague, 25 November 1655 - Allstedt, 16 February 1695), a daughter of William Frederick, Prince of Nassau-Dietz.
 They had two children: